Migraines Really Suck. Here’s How to Deal.

 After about 5000 migraines, I’ve got some tips to share.

 Ouch!
 I had the worst migraine ever yesterday.
 This is something I’ve been dealing with since I was a little girl.
 I remember I had a really bad one when I was seven years old; I was in the back of my parents car, and I was puking in the backseat as we drove down the highway.
 Not fun!
 My poor mom was seriously freaked out, so we pulled over to the nearest pharmacy, where she bought out half the store in search for anything that would help make the pain go away.
 Unfortunately, none of it really helped.
-Once you get a migraine, there isn’t much you can do.
+Over-the-counter meds aren’t very helpful once you’re in full-blown pain.
+For most people, once you get a migraine, there isn’t much you can do.
 It’s kinda like when you get a cold.
 You can only help by catching it in the first hour or two.
 After that, it’s down the rabbit hole…

 That kind of pain makes you want to find any & every possible way to prevent it from ever happening again.
 Over the years, I’ve done a lot of homework on how to prevent and treat this nemesis.
 Hope you find these tips helpful, they’ve made a world of difference for me: